Badgerati/Pode.Web/README.md

 The `-Logo` and `-FavIcon` must be URL paths relative to your site's `/public` directory.

 You can import custom CSS/JS files by using `Import-PodeWebStylesheet` or `Import-PodeWebJavaScript`.
+You can also setup social icons using `Set-PodeWebSocial`.

 ### Login